Graduate Student Wins Women’s Executive Council Scholarship

 The Women’s Executive Council is a local organization that is dedicated to improving Central Florida physically and culturally through the recognition and development of women.

 Rease recently completed an internship with Global Hope Network International that took her to Geneva to run a conference for the U.N.
-Read all about it in our forthcoming issue of Focus.
+Read all about it in our current issue of Focus.